 But don’t take my word for it.
 Take Augustine’s.

 Sometimes we just need to know there are others that have gone through terrible, hard things and gone on to thrive!
-And if we knew how good most of us really have it, we wouldn’t be so prone to complain.
+And if we understood how good most of us really have it, we wouldn’t be so prone to complain.

 Elisabeth Elliot.
 Challenging.
 Authentic.
 Wise.
 Gifted.
 Fearless.
 Strong.
 Passionate.
 Compelling.
 Faith-filled.
 These adjectives barely begin to describe the beloved missionary and author who, for over 60 years, made a significant impact through the astounding stories of her life and experience of losing two husbands.